Young people who become pregnant

 - Arrange a test with your GP.
 In some cases, you can get a pregnancy test free of charge from your GP.
 Find a GP on the NHS website using your postcode.
 If you are not registered with a GP, it can take some weeks to make appointments or access their services.

 - Sexual health clinics may offer you a pregnancy test as part of a specialist appointment.
-Visit the NHS website and use your postcode to find a sexual health clinic.
+Find a sexual health clinic.

 Get some advice